How to Show Christlike Love in Your Everyday Life

 Discipleship Training Seminar

-Those of you who have put ‘christlike love’ into practice know this is not always an easy calling.
+Those of you who have put ‘Christlike love’ into practice know this is not always an easy thing to do.
 It can be challenging to love someone who holds different beliefs or doesn’t believe in the truth of the Bible at all.
 But God calls us to love anyway.
-One of the best ways to approach a situation such as this, is to first understand that while they may have different worldviews from you now, it doesn’t mean it will always be that way.
-In fact, one of the best ways you can help them experience the truth, is knowing how to properly communicate the story of redemption without overstepping your welcome.
+One of the best ways to approach a situation such as this, is to first understand that while they may have different worldviews from you now, it doesn’t mean they always will.
+In fact, one of the best ways you can help them experience the truth is knowing how to properly communicate the story of redemption without overstepping your welcome.
 For this, we recommend the Good Soil Basic Seminar.

 The Good Soil Basic Seminar introduces the three-step process of Worldview Onion Peeling.
 This process reveals a non-believer’s core beliefs, enabling more effective witnessing.
 When done correctly, these three steps will naturally allow you to move through the five layers of the worldview onion without being intrusive.